L3MON4D3/LuaSnip/DOC.md

 `wordTrig`, which will be ignored), and additionally the following:

-- `reparseBuffer`, `string?`: Sometimes the trigger may interfere with treesitter recognizing queries correctly.
+- `reparseBuffer`, `string?`: Sometimes the trigger may interfere with tree-sitter recognizing queries correctly.
 With this option, the trigger may either be removed from the live-buffer (`"live"`), from a copy of the buffer (`"copy"`), or not at all (`nil`).
 - `matchTSNode`: How to determine whether there is a matching node in front of the cursor.
 There are two options:
-  * `fun(parser: LuaSnip.extra.TSParser, pos: { [1]: number, [2]: number }): LuaSnip.extra.NamedTSMatch?, TSNode?
+  * `fun(parser: LuaSnip.extra.TSParser, pos: { [1]: number, [2]: number }): LuaSnip.extra.NamedTSMatch?, TSNode?`
     Manually determine whether there is a matching node that ends just before `pos` (the beginning of the trigger).
     Return `nil,nil` if there is no match, otherwise first return a table